|

 roof mounted and one co-axial with the main gun.
 The tank carries

 a store of 10,000 rounds of 7.62 mm ammunition.
+The 60 millimeter mortar system, which is a large

 caliber gun with a low muzzle velocity, is capable of firing high